-Including direct, indirect and induced economic activity, the industry supports at least 2 million jobs.
-190,000 people are employed directly, and a further 1.58 million indirectly in the cosmetics value chain.
+Including direct, indirect and induced economic activity, the industry supports over 2 million jobs.
+167,730 people are employed directly, and a further 1.63 million indirectly in the cosmetics value chain.

-For every 10 people employed in the European cosmetics and personal care industry, a further two jobs are generated in the wider economy as a result of employees spending their wages on goods and services.
+For every 10 workers employed in the European cosmetics and personal care industry, at least two further jobs are generated in the wider economy as a result of employees spending their wages on goods and services.

 Moreover, by attracting investment from outside of the EU, developing intangible assets like brands, and investing in R&D, the cosmetics and personal care industry is helping to enhance the competitiveness of the European economy and contributing to future prosperity.